victorcapile/devopswithkubernetes/README.md

 # KubernetesSubmissions

-Exercises for the DevOps with Kubernetes course.
+Exercises for the Kubernetes course.

 ## Exercises